sing9814/SheridanCourses/README.md

 ## About

 An intuitive mobile application for courses at Sheridan College.
-It is designed for students who are usually between 18 to 30 years old, while also considering the continuing education courses that are above 45 years old and are not tech savvy.
+It is designed for students mainly between the ages of 18 and 30, while also considering the continuing education students that are above 45 years old who are not tech savvy.
+[View App](https://www.figma.com/file/svzzBeRmi7LsgWMAHEKQvH/Assignment3)

+## Tasks

+1. Submit Human Computer Interaction’s Assignment 1 ( Estimated time: 47s )

+2. Send a message in the HCI Course Chat ( Estimated time: 26s )

+3. Change the contact email address ( Estimated time: 17.5s )

+**Estimated times are based on testers' average

 ## Versions